-This week we learn how to use analog circuit simulation software and circuit layout software.
+In this chapter, we introduce the use of analog circuit simulation software and circuit layout software.

 I. Introduction

 So far we have designed all of our circuits by studying basic electronic subcircuit building blocks and then constructing larger circuits from these.
 We have designed our circuits by calculating their steady state behavior, as well as their response to small AC (sine wave) signal deviations from the quiescent state.
 While this method is useful for coming up with the overall design of a circuit, it is a slow and limited method for predicting the ideal theoretical behavior of a circuit under all experimental conditions.